German Shepherd Shedding

 Best Brushes & Tools

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-German Shepherds have particular requirements based on their large size, heavy shedding level, and genetic predispositions to hip dysplasia and degenerative myelopathy.
+German Shepherds bring a large build, a heavy shedding pattern, and breed-specific health risk around hip dysplasia and degenerative myelopathy — each of those shifts routine care in a different direction.

 Reducing Shed Hair